crocodilebaby/cits_3403_2023/README.md

 Our project is going to make a chatbot web application with multiple functions to our users including:
 1) login and sign up with username and password
 2) chat with chatbot interactively
-3) review and search the chat log
+3) review the chat log

 ## The architecture our web application
 Our web application mainly consists of a front-end and a back-end.